Octagon-simon/octaValidate/README.md

 //define more custom rules
 formVal.moreCustomRules(rules);
 ```
 > Note that: You do not need to pass in your **regular expression** as a string!
-This is because *JavaScript* natively recognizes *regular expressions*.
+This is because the *JavaScript engine* natively recognizes *regular expressions*.

 ## CUSTOM ERROR MESSAGE